-In all seriousness, it’s really important to give your platform a name that you’re proud of and happy to be associated with!
-A name that gives you a boost of confidence and empowers you to keep making content.
+In all seriousness, it’s important to use a blog name that you’re proud of and happy to be associated with!
+A name that boosts your confidence and empowers you to keep making content.
 Moreover, your blog’s name is key in establishing your brand and in building an online reputation for yourself.
 Try to be strategic about it!

 And just because I live for shout-outs…